 systemctl status dnsmasq

-If either of the services are not running, you can start it like this:
+If it's not running, you can try to start it like this:

 Configure devices to use the Pi-hole